livinghuang/siliqs/README.md

 ---
-title: SILIQS - LPWAN IoT PCB Boards
+title: SILIQS
-description: A collection of PCB boards for IoT projects, including main boards with communication capabilities and various peripheral boards.
+description: A collection of boards for IoT projects, including main boards with communication capabilities and various peripheral boards.
 ---

-# SILIQS - IoT PCB Project
+# SILIQS - IoT Project

 Welcome to the SILIQS project!
 This repository contains a range of PCB boards designed for IoT applications.
 Our project includes main boards for communication and several peripheral boards to support these main boards for various user purposes.